bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/slides/02-datatypes/03-null_undefined.md

 There are other native occurrence of `undefined` which we will mention later.

 **Remember:** A variable that doesn’t exist cannot be accessed at all (it will throw a reference error).
-Instead of saying “the variable is undefined” we rather say “the variable is not *declared*” to avoid confusion.
+Instead of saying "the variable is undefined” we rather say "the variable is not *declared*” to avoid confusion.

     var foo;
     console.log(foo); // logs `undefined`